 - Collection of YouTube videos from any channel

-- Submit article or vote up on Digg
+- Submit article or vote upon Digg

 - Like and share URL into StumbleUpon

 If enabled, you can give your visitors the option of sharing your content on their own accounts.
-This means your Meebo toolbar will work for both displaying content and sharing it via the World Wide Web.
+This means your Meebo toolbar will work for both displaying contents and sharing it via the World Wide Web.
 Your users who can log into Meebo may personally add their accounts for Twitter, Facebook, Google Buzz, or IM chat.

 As you begin to build a loyal fan base you should notice more and more content going viral.
 The amount of network sharing is unlimited and poses for a vast selection of opportunities.
 With Facebook and Twitter alone your website could gain tens of hundreds of backlinks on just a single article with your own Meebo Toolbar.
 To check out a live demo visit their business demo page with functioning social badges and even advertisements.

 The Wibiya Toolbar boasts many similar features as the Meebo.
 You are able to customize individual apps on your toolbar and select integration services such as Twitter and Facebook.

 But the Wibiya toolbar goes above and beyond to demonstrate the most popular networks in social media.
 You can install a basic free version with no strings attached.
 However if you are looking for custom branding and support I recommend one of their premium plans from $10-$23/month.